folio-org/docs/content/en/docs/Users/_index.md

 -   **Users: Can view proxies assigned to users.** This permission allows the user to see the Proxies section but not edit proxies assigned to a user.
 This permission also includes the ability to search and view user records (basic user fields only).
 -   **Users: Can view service points assigned to users.** This permission allows the user to see the Service points section but not edit service points assigned to a user.
 This permission also includes the ability to search and view user records (basic user fields only).
 -   **Users: Can view user profile.** This permission allows the user to search for user records and view the following sections in a user record: User information, Extended information, and Contact information.
+-   **Users: Create and download Cash drawer reconciliation report.** This permission allows the user to create and download a Cash drawer reconciliation report.
+-   **Users: Create and download Financial transaction detail report.** This permission allows the user to create and download a Financial transaction detail report.
+Note that although this permission is listed as an option, the Financial transaction detail report is not functional in Juniper.
+It is recommended to wait until the Kiwi release to assign this permission to a user record.
 -   **Users: Create and download Refunds to process manually report.** This permission allows the user to create and download a report of refunds to process manually.
--   **Users: Create/reset password.** This permission allows the user to see another user's password and use the reset password functionality.
+-   **Users: Create/reset password.** This permission allows the user to send a password reset email to a user or copy the password reset link to share with a user to use the reset password functionality.
 -   **Users: User loans anonymize.** This permission allows the user to remove all user details from a loan.
 -   **Users: User loans change due date.** This permission allows the user to change the due date of a loan on another user's record.
 -   **Users: User loans claim returned.** This permission allows the user to change the status of loaned items to Claim returned.